COVID-19 Vaccine – Frequently Asked Questions

 Q: Does Marimn Health recommend getting the COVID-19 vaccine?

-A: Based on the results of the scientific studies and clinical trials completed, the vaccine has been approved by the FDA for use and endorsed by doctors and physicians, scientists, virologists, and medical professionals across the country as being largely safe and effective across a wide variety of demographic groups.
-Our medical team is making the appropriate plans for distribution within our community when the time comes and we strongly encourage everyone in the community to get vaccinated when the time comes.
+A: Yes.
+Based on the results of the scientific studies and clinical trials completed, the vaccine has been approved by the FDA for use and endorsed by doctors and physicians, scientists, virologists, and medical professionals across the country as being largely safe and effective across a wide variety of demographic groups.
+Our medical team strongly encourages everyone in the community to get vaccinated.

 Q: Which vaccine will Marimn Health distribute?